daedalus/AdbWeightHound/README.md

 2. It searches predefined directories for known ML model file extensions.
 3. If an APK file is found, it is extracted and scanned for embedded models.
 4. Found models are displayed with their file size and detected format.
+5. If the --cleanup flag is provided, the tmp/ directory is cleaned up after execution.

 ## Example Output
 ```